rajangdavis/macrocosm_js/README.md

 ## Primary Motivation and inspiration
 1. I wanted to play with the Web MIDI API
+2. I really liked the [editors](https://studiocode.dev/editors/) created by [François Georgy](https://francoisgeorgy.ch/) and wanted to create something similar
-2. I wanted to have a modular pedalboard in that I can change the order of pedals, change the routing of devices, and have a flexible interface for doing so
+3. I wanted to have a modular pedalboard in that I can change the order of pedals, change the routing of devices, and have a flexible interface for doing so
-3. I wanted the app to be client-first meaning no server/database is needed to run the app
+4. I wanted the app to be client-first meaning no server/database is needed to run the app

 ## Future Goals